Skip to content

 Binaries Location

-Chrome binaries are downloaded into
+Chrome binaries are downloaded to:

 c:\ProgramData\Inflectra\Rapise\SeleniumChrome